A $2$-compact group as a spets: Local-global correspondences for exotic fusion systems

 \begin{Conj} Let $\mathbf{X}$ be a (simply) connected $p$-compact group, $q$ be a prime power prime to $p$ and $\F(q)$ be the saturated $p$-fusion system associated to the space of homotopy fixed points $\mathbf{X}(q)$ of the unstable Adams operation $\psi^q$.
 Let $\alpha$ be a compatible K\"{u}lshammer--Puig family associated to $\F(q).$ Then for each $d \ge 0$, $\m(\F(q),\alpha,d)$ is a rational polynomial in $p^l$ where $l=v_p(1-q^k)$ and where $\ord_p(q)$ the order of $q$ mod $p$. \end{Conj}

 When $(\F(q),\alpha)$ is realised by a block $B$ of a finite group of Lie type of characteristic $q$, one expects Conjecture \ref{c:main} to follow from Robinson's Conjecture \ref{c:rob} and a result in Deligne--Lusztig theory along the lines of Proposition \ref{p:cabanes}.
-When $(\F(q),\alpha)$ is exotic, the possibilities for $\F(q)$ are listed in \cite{BrotoMoller2007}, and Conjecture \ref{c:main} will be handled for these cases in future work.
+When $(\F(q),\alpha)$ is exotic, the possibilities for $\F(q)$ are listed in \cite{BrotoMoller2007}.
+In these cases, Conjecture \ref{c:main} would follow from \cite[Conjecture 6.13]{KMS20}.